 Juha Iso-Aho (Humak University of Applied Sciences, Helsinki, Finland)

-Michael Kho Lim (Cardiff University, UK)
+Michael Kho Lim (University of Glasgow, UK)

 Sari Laine (Sitra, Helsinki, Finland)